Using the NCCL Net plugin API#

 function on

-all buffers to allow RDMA NICs to prepare buffers. deregMr
+all buffers to allow RDMA NICs to prepare the buffers. deregMr

 In certain conditions, iflush

-plugin to flush data and ensure the GPU will observe the newly written data.
+plugin to flush data and ensure the GPU processes the newly written data.

 to close the object returned by listen